Posted on May 3, 2018 at 10:30 am by BeeMyMinder

 However, all of these steps are only our advice.
 If you’re looking for specific advice, then please make sure that you consult a professional financial consultancy or a financial advice charity.

-Remember, BeeMyMinder is now available to download as a handy smartphone app.
+Remember, BeeMyMinder is now available to download as a handy smartphone app for both iOS and Android platforms.
 It helps you monitor your policies and keep them organised in one secure, central location.
 It’s free to register and comes with a host of benefits.
 Download the app today and start your journey.